warpcast/mint-frame/README.md

 It utilizes `shadcn` for some core components and all data requests are done with `@tanstack/react-query` wrappers.

-`FarcasterApiClient` implementation and `List` component are stripped-down versions of what Warpcast team has built for Warpcast clients.

 ## Getting Started

 First, run the development server: